webcomponents/webcomponents.org/packages/custom-elements-manifest-tools/README.md

  - TODO: (warning) type strings have type references
  - TODO: (warning) Global type references are known (ie, check against `lib.d.ts` and `lib.dom.d.ts` or MDN)
  - TODO: (warning) Each element (possibly other exports) has a description
+ - TODO: All names that need to be unique within a scope are unique: exports, declarations, class members, function parameters, etc.

 ### `index.js`